How to Be a Certified Interpreter in Australia

 What type of training does an interpreter require?

-To best prepare for NAATI certification of an interpreter’s qualifications is to complete a full interpreter training course.
-This includes the following course content:
+, it is common to complete a full interpreter training course.
+This may include the following course content:

 Conclusion